Hyperparathyroidism in Children

 Causes of hyperparathyroidism include benign (noncancerous) tumors on the parathyroid glands or enlargement of the parathyroid glands.

 What are symptoms of hyperparathyroidism?

-The following are the most common symptoms of hyperparathyroidism in children.
-However, each child may experience symptoms differently.
+Each child may experience symptoms of hyperparathyroidism differently.
 Symptoms may include:

 Kidney pain (due to the presence of kidney stones)

 Joint aches and pains

 Excessive urination, or thirst

 Compared to adults, children more commonly have symptoms and involvement of other parts of the bodies, such as kidney, pancreas, and bones, at diagnosis.
 Additionally, hyperparathyroidism in children is more commonly part of a syndrome, such as multiple endocrine neoplasia.